 She suffered three broken ribs and even fractured her shoulder.
 Still, she appeared the next day in the National Hot Rod Nationals as the Grand Marshal.
 With her arm in a sling, she waved to people in a convertible pace car.

-Gary Busey played in many films, such as “The Buddy Holly Story,” and was a passionate rider who was very “anti-helmet” until he almost got killed during a violent crash back in 1998.
-He had just picked up a Harley Davidson from the Culver City Bartel’s Harley store and ended up getting thrown from his bike.
+Gary Busey played in many films, such as “The Buddy Holly Story.”
+He was a passionate rider who was very “anti-helmet” until he almost got killed during a violent crash in 1998.
+He had just picked up a Harley Davidson from the Culver City Bartel’s Harley store and got thrown from his bike.

-Peter Fonda was in “Easy Rider” as Captain America and has had many motorcycle mishaps throughout the years.
-He wrecked a Triumph in 1964 while wearing loafers and swimming trunks, causing him to have his hipbone stick out through the skin and get road rash on his back.
+Peter Fonda was Captain America in “Easy Rider” and has had many motorcycle mishaps.
+He wrecked a Triumph in 1964 while wearing loafers and swimming trunks, causing his hipbone to stick out through the skin and get road rash on his back.

 From there, he collided with a deer head-on in 1993 and vowed never to ride in the dark without full gear again.